 Each term is a 3-year term.
+Nominations occur every April.
 An election happens each year for the 3rd year term in May.
 The Trustees meet a few times a year to review the finances.
 After the fiscal year is complete, they are responsible for submitting a report to CUPE National.